-PREREQUISITES

 Successful completion of Stage 1 Visual Arts or Stage 1 Design at a C grade or higher is recommended

-NOTES

-n/a

-Edit

 THE ARTS - STAGE 2 - DIGITAL ARTS

 Home > The Arts - Stage 2 - Digital Arts

 Stage 2 - Digital Arts (Integrated Learning)

 This course provides a focused study of the Digital Arts creative industries and practitioners within this field.
 Skill development with this course will be around digital drawing, photo manipulation, compositing and multimedia works.
 Students will be able to choose a focus area and develop a specialised area of knowledge and skills.